 - A Sensory Kid…

-However you describe your child’s more intense emotions or behaviors, you likely get it.
+However you describe your child’s intense emotions or behaviors, you likely get it.
 You understand what it means to recover from a tough morning.

 Mentally Preparing to Deal With Morning Tantrums

-You’ll totally appreciate today’s episode if this sounds familiar.
+In the end, you’ll totally appreciate today’s episode if this sounds familiar.
 If you take that deep breath to gird yourself up for wake up time.
 That “on-guard” feeling as you prepare yourself for one of two options.

 - It’s either going to be that a choir of angels shines down on you from heaven as your kid has a relatively smooth transition to consciousness.